Sometimes I find myself wishfully wondering, how lovely it would be if a Muslim who wanted to practice Islam could have it all, in one location?

-Whenever Eid comes around in the Islamic calendar, it does so after a period of blessed days, in which all the Muslims around the world are commanded to strive extra hard in the worship of Allah, by fasting during the day, praying extra at night, and giving wealth generously in charity.
+Whenever Eid comes around in the Islamic calendar, it does so after a period of blessed days; days in which all the Muslims around the world are commanded to strive extra hard in the worship of Allah; fasting during the day, praying extra at night, and giving wealth generously in charity.

 As trials and tribulations rain down upon the ummah in one form or another, at every Eid, like a breath of fresh air, Muslims around the world get yet another chance to unite in their sincere endeavors to return to their Lord, seeking His forgiveness for their sins and beseeching Him for guidance.

-As waves of political unrest dot the Eastern part of the world, the common masses ‘protesting’ against their leaders/governments, homes and communities being destroyed by drone attacks, on-the-ground retaliative violence being led by rebels, random and targeted killings being carried out via gunshots and bomb blasts, and each Muslim group condemning the other whilst claiming to be upon the truth, — amidst this chaos, what is a Muslim to do?
+As waves of political unrest dot the Eastern part of the world, amidst this chaos, what is a Muslim to do?
 What should they think?
 Whom should they side with?

-The lure of peace, security, material comfort, free education, and better healthcare, coupled with the pressure to assimilate into non-Muslim societies by ‘watering down’ one’s practice of Islam in order to avoid being attacked or marginalized by the growing number of “Islamophobes”, and struggling to hold on to one’s Islam after reverting to it in face of the upsurge of challenges and opposition that it brings, are the trials of Muslims specific to the Western part of the world.
+The lure of peace, security, material comfort, free education, and better healthcare; the pressure to assimilate into non-Muslim societies by ‘watering down’ one’s practice of Islam in order to avoid being attacked or marginalized by “Islamophobes”; and struggling to hold on to one’s Islam after reverting to it… These are the trials of Muslims specific to the Western part of the world.